270 Win Short Magnum Ammo

-Hate to say it but we just don't have any 270 Win Short Magnum Ammunition in our warehouse at the moment, sorry!
+Hate to say it but we just don't have any 270 Win Short Magnum Ammo in our warehouse at the moment, sorry!

 While you're here though, why not sign up for our newsletter so you get notified about our newest ammunition deals?
 Takes less than 30 seconds and that way you'll always know what we've got on special.

 Click here now to get notified about our future ammo deals.

 The 270 Winchester Short Magnum (WSM) was developed by Winchester in 2002 with the intent on improving on the iconic .270 Winchester.
 The cartridge was created by using the .300 Winchester Short Magnum case and necking it down to accept a .277 caliber bullet.
 The resulting increase in performance far outshines the .270 Winchester and in some cases will even meet the .270 Weatherby Magnum in performance.

 There are several excellent factory loads available for the 270 WSM from a few major producers.
 Winchester makes 130 through 150 grain bullets that have been noted to be very effective on game ranging from deer to elk.
 Several specialty bullets can be had in factory loadings, Nosler Partition and Accubond as well as Barnes TSX bullets are just a few of the choices.
 Velocities of the 270 WSM range from almost 3300 feet per second in the 130 grain bullet to about 3100 feet per second with a 150 grain bullet.